 The recipe uses a little nut butter to help keep things super soft – I used peanut butter, but any nut or seed butter will work.
 You can’t really taste it so it doesn’t matter too much!
 It’s also sweetened just 1/3 cup of coconut sugar – if your bananas are SUPER ripe and sweet, you can reduce this amount to your liking.

-It uses a combo of oat and almond flour – I found half of each creates the best texture that’s not too gummy or dense.
+It uses a combo of oat and almond flour.
+I found half of each creates the best texture that’s not too gummy or dense.
 Both are from my favorite flour brand, Bob’s Red Mill.
-I was actually out of oat flour by the time I got to this loaf though, so I made my own by blending up some of BRM’s rolled oats until they were flour.
+I was actually out of oat flour by the time I got to this loaf though.
+Thankfully, it’s super easy to make your own.
+To make your own oat flour, put some BRM’s rolled oats in the Vitamix (or another blender or food processor) and blend until it’s flour.
 So easy in a pinch!
 Bob’s also sells premade oat flour and either will work wonders here.

 I also like to dump a whole bunch of cinnamon into my banana bread.
 It’s a personal preference, so feel free to jack up the amount in the recipe, like I tend to do, or use less if your tastes prefer.